Analysis | ‘Warzone Pacific’ loadout guide for Caldera: The best guns, attachments and perks

 Perks: Cold-Blooded, Overkill, Amped

 If you need to get your teammate out of a hairy situation by raining down a deluge of bullets on enemies, then this is the class for you.
-I went full recoil control on the MG-42, and because of that it handles extremely well, yet is quite slow.
-The range and damage it does is ridiculous, however, which makes it a powerful primary option.
-Pair that with an SMG and the Vital perk and opposing players will be questioning if “Warzone’s” Ricochet anti-cheat software is working.
+The Bren doesn’t carry the bullet capacities of other LMGs and it’s not the fastest firing either.
+But when it connects, it rips.
+The range and damage it possesses are ridiculous, which makes it a powerful primary option.
+Pair that with an SMG like the new Welgun and opposing players will be questioning if “Warzone’s” Ricochet anti-cheat software is working.
 Opt for stims over the heartbeat sensor.
 You’re not going to be chasing down anyone with this weighty loadout, and the stims can give you a health and speed boost if you get caught in a late rotation or lagging behind the gas.

 The movement king